 Study 2: Study 2 also found that cultural mixing can increase intergroup psychological compatibility and has the greatest impact when the cultural mixing includes both one’s ingroup and an outgroup and those negative feelings did not vary greatly between the five conditions, showing it did not play a strong role in understanding intergroup relations.

 Study 3: Study 3 had similar results to Study 2, further showing that cultural mixing does play a positive role in improving intergroup relations and psychological compatibility.
 It also showed that perceived connection is a mediator for psychological compatibility and cultural mixing, while other factors, such as cultural familiarity or positive emotions, did not.
 The authors suspect that using the term “cultural mixing” in the study may have acted as an encouragement for psychological compatibility, as well.

 Study 4: Study 4 was intended to further highlight the connections and results from the previous 3 studies.
 Study 4 further confirmed that cultural mixing has an impact on psychological compatibility; it showed that the main improvement in higher intergroup psychological compatibility starts with cultural mixing that includes one’s ingroup and an outgroup.
 This exposure to cultural mixing increases one’s perceived connection to the outgroup, leading to feeling socially closer to the outgroup, which then leads to improved psychological compatibility.

 The overall results show very clearly that cultural mixing can have a great impact on intergroup relations, and greatly increase intergroup psychological compatibility when done under the right circumstances.
-Perceived connection is the primary mediator between cultural mixing and psychological compatibility, and is based on our innate desire to connect with others.
+The perceived connection is the primary mediator between cultural mixing and psychological compatibility and is based on our innate desire to connect with others.